orchidsoftware/orchid.software/source/en/docs/field.md

     ->title('Number phone');
 ```

-You can pass json to the mask with parameters, for example:
+You can pass array with parameters to the mask, for example:

 ```php